$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

-To conclude this section, let us now discuss the general strategy for larger random fields.
-First, a general object $\tau_m$ lying in the $p-$th inhomogeneous Gaussian chaos can be expended onto the $p$ first homogeneous chaoses, so that its covariance can be controlled by the covariances of the projections and subsequently by some amplitudes indexed by Feynman graphs, denoted $\mcA_{mn}$ for $n=p,p-2,$ etc. The next step is to localize the amplitudes in local charts using the partition of unity $1=\sum_{i\in I}\chi_i$ subordinated to the cover $M=\cup_{i\in I} U_i$, and to control for every $i\in I$ the localized version $\mcA^i_{mn}$.
+Here is the general strategy that we use to deal with the convergence of the non-Wick product random fields.} First, a general object $\tau_m$ lying in the $p$-th inhomogeneous Gaussian chaos can be expended onto the $p$ first homogeneous chaoses, so that its covariance can be controlled by the covariances of the projections and subsequently by some amplitudes indexed by Feynman graphs, denoted $\mcA_{mn}$ for $n=p,p-2,$ etc. The next step is to localize the amplitudes in local charts using the partition of unity $1=\sum_{i\in I}{\varphi_i}$ subordinated to the cover $M=\cup_{i\in I} U_i$, and to control for every $i\in I$ the localized version $\mcA^i_{mn}$.
 The amplitudes $\mcA_{mn}$ correspond to products of kernels, and the aim is to identify the range of $\gamma$ for which they are well defined using item \textbf{\textsf{(a)}} of Theorem~\ref{ThmBlackBoxFeynmanGraphs}.
-However, two difficulties occur: \begin{enumerate} \item Because it containes a divergent subgraph, the term coming from the lowest chaos, $\mcA_{m0}$ or $\mcA_{m1}$, can not be directly handled using item \textbf{\textsf{(a)}} of Theorem~\ref{ThmBlackBoxFeynmanGraphs}, and rather requires the use of item \textbf{\textsf{(b)}}: this amounts to subtracting a local counterterm. \item The terms $\mcA_{mn}$ coming from higher chaoses do not contain any divergent subgraph and could therefore be defined using item \textbf{\textsf{(a)}} of Theorem~\ref{ThmBlackBoxFeynmanGraphs}.
-However, due to the fact that $\mcA_{mn}$ contains a subgraph including $\mcQ_x^\gamma$ with worse weak homogeneity than the whole graph, this would deteriorate the value of $\gamma$.
-This last case require a special treatment leveraging the precise microlocal properties of $[\odot]$, which is performed in Section~\ref{subsubsec:shielding}. \end{enumerate}
+Two difficulties may occur: